AnimeNL/volunteer-portal-api/README.md

 The backend is located in the [/anime/](/anime/) directory and has been written in PHP.

-A large portion of the backend code exists to import data from third-party sources in a rather pedantic way, given that this has caused issues in the past, for which a Service Manager has been created in the [/anime/Services/](/anime/Services/) directory.
+A large portion of the backend code exists to import data from third-party sources in a rather pendantic way, given that this has caused issues in the past, for which a Service Manager has been created in the [/anime/Services/](/anime/Services/) directory.

 A number of external dependencies will be pulled in using [Composer](https://getcomposer.org).
 Be